 Americans throw out a lot of stuff—millions of tons per year.
-In 2019, the Environmental Protection Agency explained that each person in the United States averages about 4.48 pounds of waste a day.
+In 2020, the Environmental Protection Agency explained that each person in the United States averages about 4.9 pounds of waste a day.
+That number is based on 2018 data and shows an upward trend.

 So, which items should go straight into the trash?
 What is OK to recycle curbside, and what needs to be recycled elsewhere?
 Does “solid waste” even have to mean solid?
 (No. Waste in this context can be semi-solid, liquid or even gaseous.)